kurmithabhanuprakashreddy/shamir-secret-sharing-assignment/README.md

 ## 📋 Assignment Overview

-This repository contains a Java implementation of Shamir's Secret Sharing algorithm for the Catalog Placements Assignment.
+This repository contains a Java implementation of Shamir's Secret Sharing algorithm for the Assignment.
 The solution finds the constant term 'c' of a polynomial using Lagrange interpolation with base-encoded input values.

 ## 🎯 Problem Statement